New Jewish Agenda: Middle East Peace Taskforce

-NJA was the only American Jewish organization to explicitly oppose the 1982 Lebanon War from the outset.
-Shortly after the war began, NJA published a full-page advertisement in The New York Times denouncing the Israeli invasion of Lebanon.
-Local chapters quickly mobilized, with the Washington, D.C. chapter issuing a public statement two days after the June 6 invasion, the Massachusetts chapter organizing a protest vigil, and the Philadelphia chapter staging a demonstration at City Hall.
-NJA also hosted town hall meetings featuring Noam Chomsky.
+Despite the New Jewish Agenda's emphasis on multi-issue organizing, The Middle East Task Force (METF) was central to NJA's work.
+NJA joined a field that was still deeply controversial and heated within the Jewish community.
+NJA was the only American Jewish organization that clearly opposed the 1982 Lebanon War from its onset.
+In June 1982, shortly after Agenda's founding, NJA took out a full-page New York Times ad criticizing and denouncing the Israeli invasion of Lebanon.
+Local chapters were able to mobilize first, including a public statement by NJA's Washington DC chapter two days after the June 6th Israeli invasion of Lebanon, a statement and protest vigil by the Massachusetts chapter, and a City Hall protest by Philadelphia NJA.
+NJA also organized town meetings featuring foreign policy expert Noam Chomsky.

-In 1983, NJA launched a petition calling for a freeze on the construction of Israeli settlements in the West Bank, garnering 5,000 signatures from American Jews.
-This initiative served as a foundation for public education on the impact of settlement policies on the Israeli–Palestinian peace process.
-NJA presented the petition at the General Assembly of the Council of Jewish Federations.
-The organization also organized two political study missions to Israel and the occupied Palestinian territories during the summers of 1983 and 1984, meeting with academics, journalists, and political figures.
-A later tour led to the production of the 1991 video This is the Moment: Israelis and Palestinians Talk.
+In 1983, NJA circulated a petition for a "Freeze on Settlements in the West Bank".
+It was signed by 5,000 American Jews and enabled a public education campaign about the effects of settlement policies on the Middle East peace process.
+NJA then brought the Settlement Freeze petition to the General Assembly of the Council of Jewish Federations.
+New Jewish Agenda also led two intensive political study missions to Israel and the occupied territories in the summers of 1983 and 1984, meeting with academics, journalists and leading political figures.
+A later tour led to the creation of the 1991 video "This is the Moment: Israelis and Palestinians Talk".

-NJA staged protests against Israeli leaders, including Prime Minister Menachem Begin during his 1982 visit to Los Angeles and Ariel Sharon at a 1983 Academy of the Hebrew Language banquet in San Francisco, which drew over 2,000 demonstrators.
+NJA protested Israeli Prime Minister Menachem Begin when he spoke in Los Angeles in 1982.
+In November 1983, NJA protested Ariel Sharon at a Hebrew Academy banquet in San Francisco and over 2,000 demonstrators turned out.
 In 1985, NJA joined protests against violent anti-Arab activities in Los Angeles.
-In early 1988, NJA supported progressive Zionists in mobilizing representatives for the 31st World Zionist Congress, recruiting 650 new members for "Americans for Peace in Israel," the U.S. affiliate of Mapam.
+In early 1988, NJA supported Israeli peace groups' mobilization of progressive representatives at the 31st World Zionist Congress (WZC).
+In the year before the WZC, NJA collected 650 new members for "Americans for Peace in Israel", the US affiliate of Mapam.

-In 1984, NJA co-sponsored a national speaking tour with the American Friends Service Committee featuring Mordechai Bar-On and Mohammed Milhim.
-This tour resulted in the PBS television special The Arab and the Israeli.
-These dialogues were followed by local discussions between American Jewish and Arab communities.
-NJA also hosted a tour by a founding member of the Committee Against the War in Lebanon and a member of the Israeli Committee in Solidarity with Bir Zeit University.
+New Jewish Agenda and American Friends Service Committee (AFSC) co-sponsored a national speaking tour (in 1984) of Peace Now leader Mordechai Bar-on (a former IDF officer and member of Israeli Knesset) and Mohammed Milhem (deposed West Bank Palestinian Mayor), resulting in a PBS television special, "The Arab and the Israeli".
+These speaking tour dialogues were followed by local discussions between American Jewish and Arab communities.
+NJA also sponsored a tour of a founding member of the Committee Against the War in Lebanon and a member of the Israeli Committee in Solidarity with Bir Zeit University.